 From Aghios Nikolaos, the best way to reach Kritsa Gorge is from the southern edge of the city, at the large junction where the new expressway to Ierapetra branches off.
-But here you go straight to Kritsa, 5 1/2 miles (9 kilometres) away.
+But here you go straight to Kritsa, 5 1/2 miles (9 kilometers) away.
 At the entrance of the village there is a roundabout that one leaves to the right in the direction of the ruined city Lato.
-Two hundred metres after the town sign at the end of Kritsa, after a bridge, turn left on a dirt road marked ‘Gorge’.
-This leads directly to the entrance of the gorge and after 300 metres you can park your car.
+Two hundred meters after the town sign at the end of Kritsa, after a bridge, turn left on a dirt road marked ‘Gorge’.
+This leads directly to the entrance of the gorge and after 300 meters you can park your car.

-Kritsa can also be reached by bus from Aghios Nikolaos and it is a 15 minute walk from the bus stop to the ravine.
+Kritsa can also be reached by bus from Aghios Nikolaos, and it is a 15-minute walk from the bus stop to the ravine.

 In Kritsa itself there is the most important Byzantine church on Crete, the Panayia Kera.
 There are also numerous shops and restaurants.

-The difference in altitude within the Kritsa Gorge is up to 150 metres, and climbing over rocks is often necessary.
+The difference in altitude within the Kritsa Gorge is up to 150 meters, and climbing over rocks is often necessary.
 Since the stones in the river bed have been washed out and kicked smooth by many hikers, it is advisable to put on good shoes with a good grip sole.
 The way back is completely easy on agricultural roads.

 From the place where the car was parked, you walk down the path on the left and shortly after that at a metal gate again down to the left through an olive grove terrace into the canyon bed.
 Follow the path into the gorge over stones washed by the water.

 On the way there is a large boulder in the path, which can be crossed on the right side with the help of metal brackets.
 Shortly after, a carob tree stands in the middle of the gorge.